Washington State Department of Health

-- Quality improvement (QI) leadership, training and technical assistance guided by critical access hospitals (CAH)
+- Quality improvement (QI) leadership training and technical assistance guided by critical access hospitals (CAH)

-- Certified Professional in Healthcare Quality (CPHQ) study materials and exams for quality improvement staff at CAHs in conjunction with Quality Improvement Leadership forums put on in collaboration with WSHA
+- Certified Professional in Healthcare Quality (CPHQ), Certified Diabetes Educator (CDE) and Certified Infection Control (CIC) study materials and exam fees for staff at CAHs in conjunction with QI Leadership forums put on in collaboration with Washington State Hospital Association (WSHA)

 - Supporting CAH participation in reporting MBQIP and Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) measures to QualityNet and the Centers for Medicare & Medicaid Services (CMS) Abstraction and Reporting Tool (CART) through virtual and in-person technical assistance